kdeldycke/workflows/readme.md

 ## Why all these `*requirements.txt` files?

-Let's look for example atthe `lint-yaml` job from [`.github/workflows/lint.yaml`](https://github.com/kdeldycke/workflows/blob/main/.github/workflows/lint.yaml#L126).
+Let's look for example at the `lint-yaml` job from [`.github/workflows/lint.yaml`](https://github.com/kdeldycke/workflows/blob/main/.github/workflows/lint.yaml#L126).
 Here we only need the `yamllint` CLI.
 This CLI is [distributed on PyPi](https://pypi.org/project/yamllint/).
 So before executing it, we could have simply run the following step:

 ```yaml
   - name: Install yamllint